 Kerrville treats its wastewater to TCEQ type 1 level.
 The treated wastewater is pumped through a dedicated pipeline for reuse as irrigation water for the Scott Schreiner Municipal Golf Course, the Hill Country Youth Soccer Fields, Kerrville Sports Complex, Schreiner University, River Hills Golf Course, Tivy High School Sports Fields, Kerr County Animal Shelter, and the golf course at Comanche Trace Ranch & Golf Club.
 Additional treated water is sold by the truckload for construction projects.
 The remaining wastewater is released into Third Creek, which flows into Flatrock Lake on the Guadalupe River.
 That water is then available for use downstream of Kerrville.
 Additionally, the City has reserved approximately 0.5 MGD of treated effluent above its current reuse contract obligations for future potable or non-potable reuse.
-To further reduce potable water demand and dependency on groundwater and surface water supplies, the City expanded its non-potable reuse delivery capacity by constructing a 95 million gallon (292 ac-ft.) off-channel storage pond adjacent to the wastewater treatment plant.
-The Cities of Del Rio and Bandera also have wastewater treatment capacities with the potential for reuse applications.
+In an effort to further reduce potable water demand and dependency on groundwater and surface water supplies, the City expanded its non-potable reuse delivery capacity by constructing a 95 million gallon (292 ac-ft.) off-channel storage pond adjacent to the wastewater treatment plant.
+Future expansion of Kerrville's reuse project is anticipated to yield approximately 1 million gallons per day.
+The Cities of Del Rio and Bandera also have wastewater treatment capacities with the potential for future reuse applications.